National Assembly Building of Vietnam: Selected design

 In 2008, the winning proposal from gmp International GmbH was submitted to the Assembly.
 Minister of Construction Nguyễn Hồng Quân said "[this plan] has reached a high level of consensus from the Council of Architects with over 30 members, the Prime Minister agrees, and the people gave it the highest amount of votes in the three regional exhibitions".
-Although the majority of members of the Standing Committee of the National Assembly agree with the architectural plan, some still wanted various changes in the design's details.
+Although the majority of members of the Standing Committee of the National Assembly agreed with the architectural plan, some still wanted various changes in the design's details.

 At last, the architectural plan of the National Assembly House was selected as the one to win the National Assembly House Architectural Design Competition (2007) with some upgrades and adjustments such as: narrowing the size to 102m × 102m, ensuring the reverse position is not more than 20m to the East of Ba Dinh Hall campus, the maximum construction density at Lot D is 40% combined with the construction of auxiliary works for relic conservation at 18 Hoang Dieu.
 The Ministry of Construction appointed A-winning design consultant, Gmp International GmbH and Inros Lackner AG (Federal Republic of Germany) to set up "Construction investment project and construction design of National Assembly House".

 Architect Dirk Heller representing the group of authors of architectural design projects said that "the most difficult thing is that everyone wants to talk in, want to put that in the building" and when the authors have to put in design changes a lot, "developing and adopting a new one, another is a process".

 Construction

 On 12 October 2009, Prime Minister Nguyễn Tấn Dũng announced the commencement of construction.
 The government initially planned to complete it in 2010, by the Millennial Anniversary of Hanoi.
 However, due to the prolonged modification of the architectural plan, the project was expected to be completed and put into use in the third quarter of 2012 when construction started.

 The investor of the project is the Ministry of Construction.
-Joint venture gmp International GmbH - Inros Lackner AG (Federal Republic of Germany) as main consultant.
+Joint venture gmp International GmbH - Inros Lackner AG (Federal Republic of Germany) as the main consultant.
 The sub-consultants are Vietnam Construction Consulting Corporation (VNCC) and Vietnam Construction Design and Investment Consulting Joint Stock Company (CDC).
 The lead of the project is architect Nikolaus Goetze (director of gmp International GmbH) and engineer Otmar Haas (project manager Inros Lackner AG).
 Main contractors include: